Packsolite/TeleportDeclineFixed/README.md

-# Teleport Decline
+# Teleport Decline Fixed
 ## Overview
-Teleport Decline is a mod for Lethal Company that enables you to prevent/decline a teleport.
+Teleport Decline Fixed is a fork of [Teleport Decline](https://github.com/MasterAli2/TeleportDecline), a mod for Lethal Company that enables you to prevent/decline a teleport.

+## Why forking?
+The original mod author has marked the mod as deprecated, indicating that it is no longer maintained.
+This fork aims to provide a maintained version of the original mod while fixing known issues.

 ## Dependencies

 Ensure that you have the following dependencies installed: